-Fuzz and I made these orange scones in an attempt to use up some oranges we bought earlier in the week.
-And while we typically don’t love orange flavor in bread nor honey flavor in large amounts, the two flavors balanced each other out and tasted great.
-What was really special was the texture.
-Unlike heavy, biscuit-like scones, the cream made these very soft and light, plus they’re really easy to make — no pastry cutter or food processor required.
-They’re also on the sweet side, so while you could add a little jelly, you might be better off going with butter.
+In an attempt to use up some oranges we bought earlier in the week, Fuzz and I made these orange scones.
+And while we typically don’t love orange flavor in bread nor honey flavor in large amounts, the two flavors balance each other out and taste great.
+What is really special is the texture.
+Unlike heavy, biscuit-like scones, the cream makes these very soft and light.
+Also, the scones are really easy to make — no pastry cutter or food processor required.
+They’re on the sweet side, so while you could add a little jelly, you might be better off going with butter.
 Wait, that sounds bossy.
 Sorry.
 Put whatever you like on your scone.
 One of these days I’m going to try clotted cream.
-In all of our years of making and eating scones, we’ve never once tasted it.
+In all of our years of making and eating scones, we’ve never tasted it.

 Honey and Orange Scones

 1 3/4 cups (8 oz/228 grams) all-purpose flour

 1/2 teaspoon orange zest — we used zest from a “Cutie”

 1/4 teaspoon vanilla extract